mozilla/remote-settings/README.rst

     kinto start --ini config/example.ini

-Another thing you might want to debug is the ``smoke-test`` container that does the ``curl`` commands against the Kinto server.
+Another thing you might want to debug is the ``tests`` container that tests against the Kinto server.
 But before you do that, you probably want to start the services:

 .. code-block:: shell